goshaj/run_analysis.R/README.md

 Coursera project

 This is the final project of the Getting and Cleaning Data course offered by Johns Hopkins University on Coursera.

+The data and transformations are examined in the codebook.

-The steps of the project are as follows:
+The steps of the project were as follows:

 1. Merge the training and the test sets to create one data set.
 2. Extract only the measurements on the mean and standard deviation for each measurement.